Last updated 2018 10 12

 If you wonder where that leaves us, we are the horses that pull the wagon.
 Between the bureaucrats who tell us where to go, how fast, how long and when, and the politicians who go along for the ride and make us believe that they are our leaders, and that they act in our best interests, we can only hope that we are always told to go into the right direction and that we get fed.

 Politicians come and go.
 If lucky, they will last at least one whole term until the next election comes along.
 Usually, bureaucrats outlast even the most long-lived politicians.
 The wagon of the bureaucracy is self-renewing, self-controlling, essentially autonomous (except for the little detail of the tax revenues it consumes to keep the bureaucracy in fine shape).
-Bureaucracies usually see Politicians as temporary inconveniences, necessary evils, meddlers that must be tolerated, their plans and objectives to be supported if useful for the purposes of the bureaucracy — to be circumvented, opposed and even sabotaged, if seen as being counter-productive to its aims.
+Bureaucracies usually see Politicians as temporary inconveniences, necessary evils, meddlers that must be tolerated, their plans and objectives to be supported if useful for the purposes of the bureaucracy — to be circumvented, opposed and even sabotaged, if seen as being counter-productive to their aims.

 The first order of business for a bureaucracy is to create business for itself, business that caters to the self-interests and well-being of the bureaucracy.
 C. Northcote Parkinson knew a thing or two about bureaucracies.
 He knew why they grow inexorably.
-He expressed that in Parkinson’ Law.
+He expressed that in Parkinson’s Law.
 We owe him eternal gratitude for pointing out that the inevitable cannot be changed, that bureaucracies are forever, that a bureaucracy’s “Work expands so as to fill available time,” and that the unavoidable corollary is that “Expenditure rises to meet income—and tends to surpass it.”
 That quite nicely demonstrates that there are virtually never any budget surpluses but with virtual certainty always budget overruns.
 That also never fails to get politicians elected, who – time and again – promise to put an end to what cannot be changed.

 Yet, whenever a discussion turns to the consequences of a bureaucracy’s actions and inexorable growth, the thought gets expressed, “How much longer to the next election?”
 As if that would make a difference!
 It never did before.
 After all, the bureaucracy that is the cause of the concern that the hoped-for election is to fix existed since time-immemorial; not because it got elected, but because it never did get elected, it always existed, and it always will.
 No election will fix that.
 Bureaucracies are forever and always were.